BOTANY 100 — SURVEY OF BOTANY

 3 credits.

-This course will explore how physical and biological factors affect the distribution of terrestrial biomes, ecosystem types, and biodiversity; as well as the role of disturbance and recent human activities on differences in past and modern day species distributions.
-Enroll Info: GEOG/ENVIR ST 120, 127 or consent of instructor
+Explores how physical and biological factors affect the distribution of terrestrial biomes, ecosystem types, and biodiversity, as well as the role of disturbance and recent human activities on differences in past and modern day species distributions.

 BOTANY/AGRONOMY/HORT 339 — PLANT BIOTECHNOLOGY: PRINCIPLES AND TECHNIQUES I